Get E-Book

 export { default as EventEmitter } from 'node:events';

-The first line makes readFile and writeFile available from this module, but they don't exist as local variables here.
-They're forwarded directly.
+The first line makes readFile and writeFile available from the current module even though they are not local variables in it.
 The second line takes the default export of node:events and re-exports it as a named export called EventEmitter.

 export * from './utils.js';

-All named exports from ./utils.js become named exports of this module.
-Default exports are explicitly excluded from export * - you have to re-export those individually.
-If two export * sources both export the same name, and the consuming module tries to import that name, you'll get an ambiguity error at link time.
+All named exports from ./utils.js become named exports of the current module.
+Default exports are not included in export *, so they must be re-exported explicitly.
+If two wildcard sources both provide the same name and a consumer tries to import that name, the ambiguity is reported at link time.

 Live Bindings